Recep Tayyip Erdoğan: Iraq

 Turkey under Erdoğan was named by the Bush Administration as a part of the "coalition of the willing" that was central to the 2003 invasion of Iraq.
-On 1 March 2003, a motion allowing Turkish military to participate in the U.S-led coalition's invasion of Iraq, along with the permission for foreign troops to be stationed in Turkey for this purpose, was overruled by the Turkish Parliament.
+On 1 March 2003, a motion allowing Turkish military to participate in the U.S.-led coalition's invasion of Iraq, along with the permission for foreign troops to be stationed in Turkey for this purpose, was overruled by the Turkish Parliament.

 After the fall of Saddam Hussein, Iraq and Turkey signed 48 trade agreements on issues including security, energy, and water.
 The Turkish government attempted to mend relations with Iraqi Kurdistan by opening a Turkish university in Erbil, and a Turkish consulate in Mosul.
 Erdoğan's government fostered economic and political relations with Irbil, and Turkey began to consider the Kurdistan Regional Government in northern Iraq as an ally against Maliki's government.

 Israel

 Erdoğan visited Israel on 1 May 2005, a gesture unusual for a leader of a Muslim majority country.
 During his trip, Erdoğan visited the Yad Vashem, Israel's official memorial to the victims of the Holocaust.
 The President of Israel Shimon Peres addressed the Turkish parliament during a visit in 2007, the first time an Israeli leader had addressed the legislature of a predominantly Muslim nation.

 Their relationship worsened at the 2009 World Economic Forum conference over Israel's actions during the Gaza War.
 Erdoğan was interrupted by the moderator while he was responding to Peres.
 Erdoğan stated: "Mister Peres, you are older than I am.
 Maybe you are feeling guilty and that is why you are raising your voice.
 When it comes to killing you know it too well.
 I remember how you killed the children on beaches..."
 Upon the moderator's reminder that they needed to adjourn for dinner, Erdoğan left the panel, accusing the moderator of giving Peres more time than all the other panelists combined.

 Tensions increased further following the Gaza flotilla raid in May 2010.
 Erdoğan strongly condemned the raid, describing it as "state terrorism", and demanded an Israeli apology.
 In February 2013, Erdoğan called Zionism a "crime against humanity", comparing it to Islamophobia, antisemitism, and fascism.
 He later retracted the statement, saying he had been misinterpreted.
-He said "everyone should know" that his comments were directed at "Israeli policies", especially as regards to "Gaza and the settlements."
+He said "everyone should know" that his comments were directed at "Israeli policies", especially as regards to "Gaza and the settlements".
 Erdoğan's statements were criticized by UN Secretary-General Ban Ki-moon, among others.
 In August 2013, the Hürriyet reported that Erdoğan had claimed to have evidence of Israel's responsibility for the removal of Morsi from office in Egypt.
 The Israeli and Egyptian governments dismissed the suggestion.

-In response to the 2014 Israel–Gaza conflict, Erdoğan accused Israel of conducting "state terrorism" and a "genocide attempt" against the Palestinians.
+In response to the 2014 Gaza War, Erdoğan accused Israel of conducting "state terrorism" and a "genocide attempt" against the Palestinians.
 He also stated that "If Israel continues with this attitude, it will definitely be tried at international courts."